 When you have this key replaced, the transponder must also be programmed.
 You may spend $100 to $425 for this key, especially if it needs a fob as well.

 3. Laser Cut Keys

 Laser cut keys look different than traditional keys, because the shank is thicker, and there aren’t conventional grooves cut into it.
 These are also referred to as sidewinder keys.
 To have a machine that can cut these replacement keys, locksmiths are looking at a lot more money and investment.

 These keys can also have built-in transponder chips, so they will also require programming.
 Because of all of the technology, you might spend $150 to $375.

 4. Switchblade Keys

-The switchblade key has a shank that folds into the fob when it’s not being used.
+Switchblade keys have a shank that folds into the fob when it’s not being used.
 When a particular button is pushed, the key pops out.
-These can be cut basically or as a laser cut model.
+These can be cut in the traditional way, or they can be laser cut.

-With the switchblade key, the components can be purchased separately, which might lower the cost.
+With switchblade keys, the components can be purchased separately, which might lower the cost.
 If the top is still in good working order, but the key is damaged, you can replace just the part that doesn’t work.
-On this end, you might only spend $50 to $100.
+For this, you might only spend $50 to $100.
 However, if you need to replace the entire assembly, plan to spend $200 to $350 instead.

 5. Proximity/Keyless Entry Remotes

 Smart keys can be among the most expensive to replace.
 Whether this is the type that you insert into a hole next to the steering wheel or it can remain on you, there are security codes working within that need to be programmed.